-The desire of a few local steam buffs to perpetuate the use of steam power necessitated the purchase of suitable land for an annual reunion.
+The desire of a few local steam buffs to share in history of the use and innovation of steam power necessitated the purchase of suitable land for an annual reunion.
 Twenty-two acres (our present main campus) were purchased and hundreds of thorn apple trees cleared.
 A dam was built in Mud Creek to form Duck Lake as a source of water for the engines.
 The group, then called LaPorte County Threshermen, held their first show and reunion in 1957.
 Traction engines were the main feature and provided most of the power.
 A sawmill was added in 1959, the electric plant in 1961, and the Browning crane in 1962.
 At the suggestion of Bruce Achor, a couple of members purchased a steam locomotive in 1964 from Elliott Donnelley of Lake Forest, IL, who took an interest in the accomplishments at Hesston.
 With his generous financial assistance, during 1965-1968, the remainder of our 155 acre site was purchased and a unique dual gauge (24"/36") railroad was constructed.
 The La Porte County Historical Steam Society, Inc. was chartered as a not-for-profit organization on December 16, 1968 and the original La Porte County Threshermen club was absorbed and dissolved.
 In 1969, the IRS granted recognition as a 501(c)(3) not-for-profit corporation.

 The La Porte County Historical Steam Society is a group of people dedicated to restoring and preserving live steam equipment which played such an important part in the history of American life.
 While all have a common devotion and intent of purpose, the members of this group have a wide variety in their background, business or profession, and education.
 Each member is an important cog, but one member – the late ELLIOTT DONNELLEY – must be singled out as a strong spoke in our Society's wheel of development.Until his death in December 1975, he served as chairman of the Board of the Society from 1968 (when the Society was reorganized and reincorporated after absorbing the predecessor group, the La Porte County Threshermen which was incorporated in 1957).
 During his association with it, including while he served as president of the organization, his generosity to the Society knew few bounds.
 Additional land and buildings were purchased, buildings erected, the present length of dual gauge track was established, and locomotives and equipment were given to the Society by him with the knowledge that they would be faithfully maintained by members of the Society.
 Even after his death, the Society continued to benefit by the establishment of a Memorial Trust Fund provided for the Society by his will and by the donation from his wife Ann (with the blessings of their four sons) of his 14" gauge trains which had run at his home in Lake Forest, IL., often for the benefit of charitable and civic organizations.